-Additionally, the deportation test looks only at what someone received within the first five years of entering the United States.
-That cuts down the possibilities, because many of the benefits that could trigger a public charge analysis (such as Supplemental Security Income and Temporary Assistance to Needy Families) are typically not available to immigrants for a significant period of time (normally more than five years) AND do not create a legal debt.
+You'll notice that the deportation test looks only at what someone received within the first five years of entering the United States.
+That cuts down the possibilities, because many of the benefits that could trigger a public charge analysis (such as Supplemental Security Income and Temporary Assistance to Needy Families) are typically not available to immigrants for a significant period of time (normally more than five years).

-So, the only sort of public assistance program that would create a legal debt would be some kind of state-run (not federal) general relief program, such as California’s Cash Assistance Program for Immigrants (CAPI).
+As a practical matter, most federal programs do not create a legal dept. The only sort of program that would is likely to be some kind of state-run (not federal) general relief program, such as California's Cash Assistance Program for Immigrants (CAPI).

 Furthermore (and unlike the public charge test for inadmissibility), the public charge test for deportability looks to the past.
 In other words, the Department of Homeland Security (DHS) can look only at whether the permanent resident was likely to become a public charge at the time he or she entered the United States.

 For example, if you were disabled to the point of being unable to work prior to coming to the U.S. and relied on cash benefits within the first five years of your stay, you could technically be at risk of deportation.

 But, if you became disabled and reliant upon public benefits or long-term care after entering the U.S., for example because you came down with COVID-19, you are not deportable on public charge grounds, even if it seems likely that you won't be able to support yourself in the future.